Kehillat Kernow: Services

 The community uses a Torah scroll on permanent loan from Exeter Synagogue and also one that it received from the Royal Cornwall Museum in Truro.
 The scroll was previously used by Falmouth Synagogue, which closed in 1882.
 It was officially handed over by the Duke of Gloucester to Kehillat Kernow at a ceremony in the Royal Cornwall Museum on 28 May 2004.

-Education

 The community runs a cheder for children and young people aged 2 to 15.

-Communication

-Its newsletter, Kol Kehillat Kernow, is published three times a year.
+The congregation publishes three times a year a newsletter called Kol Kehillat Kernow.